Looking to begin a career in IT?

 When we put all the facts together, it becomes quite evident: If you're looking to start a career in IT, you're looking in a promising direction.

-The Google IT Support Professional Certificate is a online certificate program that's designed to help individuals develop the essentials skills needed to launch a career in IT.
+The Google IT Support Professional Certificate is an online certificate program that's designed to help individuals develop the essential skills needed to launch a career in IT.